oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 for the details.
 The host-side backends (serial, TBB, OpenMP) are not yet supported.
 This RFC proposes extending histogram support to these backends.

+The pull request for the proposed implementation exists [here](https://github.com/oneapi-src/oneDPL/pull/1974).

 ## Motivations
 There are many cases to use a host-side serial or a host-side implementation of histogram.
 Another motivation for adding the support is simply to be spec compliant with the oneAPI specification.